offalynne/Input/docs/5.2/Steamworks.md

 ## Configuring Steamworks

-How Steam Input works depends on how your App is configured in Steamworks, and further relies on the player's Steam settings for opted-in controllers.
+How Steam Input operates depends on how your App is configured in Steamworks, and further relies on the player's Steam settings for opted-in controllers.
 Steam Input covers three main use scenarios:

 1. Remapping gamepad input to keyboard and mouse for games that do not include gamepad support
 2. Normalizing gamepads and offering extended device features for games that do include gamepad support